Lighty55/cloud-note/VED/docs/01-environment/01-setup-ingress-nginx-and-install-longhorn.md

-# Install ingress nginx with helm and haproxy.
+# Install ingress nginx with helm, haproxy and longhorn.

 <br/>